pavankramadugu/data-processor-pipeline/readme.md

 ## Approach
 I have tried to solve this problem in 2 Approaches:

-- By Traversing through Partitons of Dataframe and Doing Parallel Batch Upsert.`main branch
+- By Traversing through Partitions of Dataframe and Doing Parallel Batch Upsert `main branch`

-- By Writing to Temporary table in DB and Update/Add New Records of two tables DB Side asynchronously.`master branch`
+- By Writing to Temporary table in DB and Update/Add New Records of two tables DB Side asynchronously `master branch`

 ## Prerequisites

-- Need [Docker Desktop](https://www.docker.com/products/docker-desktop) Installed on your  Machine and it should be Up and Running.
+- Need [Docker Desktop](https://www.docker.com/products/docker-desktop) Installed on your  Machine, and it should be Up and Running.
 - [Java 8/11](https://jdk.java.net/archive/)
 - Package Manager [Maven](https://maven.apache.org/download.cgi) to Build Jar with Dependencies.